MapsPeople/docs/src/android/v3/getting-started/new-project.md

 ## Basic Example

-The getting started tutorial will be based on you starting from our basic map implementation.
+The tutorial will be based on you starting from our basic map implementation.
 This contains basic UI implementations together with layout files and drawables used to create the UI.
-You will then be guided through how to implement the MapsIndoors sdk into this app.
-To showcase usage of the SDK.
+You will then be guided through how to implement the MapsIndoors SDK into this app.

 You can find this basic example here: [Java](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android-Basic) or [Kotlin](https://github.com/MapsIndoors/MapsIndoors-Getting-Started-Android-Kotlin-Basic)

 You can also follow the steps below to start your app from scratch or to enhance the Basic Examples, more features will be explained in the [guides]({{ site.url }}/android/v3/guides/).